djq/dsuf/class_notes.md

 If you would like more examples using this specific dataset you can follow instructions from an [IAP](https://github.com/djq/dusp_viz/blob/master/urban_data.md) class.

-###	Joining more data to a dataframe
+### Merging Data

+If you have two different datasets, with a common ID, how can you combine them?
-Load a dataframe of zipfiles for New York:
+To explore this, load a dataframe of zipfiles for New York:

 	elec <- read.csv('ny_energy_per_zip.csv')

-Now let's join this to tax-data, joining by zipcode keyword.
+Now join this to the building/tax-data, by zipcode.
 I have aggregated the values from an NYC dataset, available [here](http://nycopendata.socrata.com/Environmental-Sustainability/Electric-Consumption-by-ZIP-Code-2010/74cu-ncm4).
 (Note: Spatial joins are possible in `R` but are not covering them in this class, and I think that there are better tools for this purpose.)

 Examine `elec` dataframe.
 Merge using `ZipCode` (note that spelling is identical in both dataframes, othewise the merge wll fail):